JAC is committed to engaging with young people, encouraging them to make positive choices

-Sessions cost us more to deliver than we charge, but we reduce the cost to schools, parents, and councils by about £15 in order to keep sessions affordable and accesible.
-This means a £30 charge represents a session that costs JAC £45 to provide.
+Sessions cost us more to deliver than we charge, but we reduce the cost to schools, parents, and councils by about £15 a session in order to keep sessions affordable and accesible.

-Our art-based mentoring programme gives a wide scope for projects in different mediums and preferred topics.
+Our art-based mentoring programme offers a wide scope for projects using different mediums and preferred topics.

 Learning and developmental therapy for children and young people through the use of horses, mentors and therapists.

 Our horticulture programme allows young people to access our mentoring while learning to care for plants and how to grow a wide variety of plants.

-Our mentoring through pottery involves a variety of projects and learning to use the wheel as well as hand sculpting teachniques.
+Our mentoring through pottery involves a variety of projects and learning to use the wheel as well as hand sculpting techniques.

 Our small animals programme provides mentoring around the context of learning to care for all our small animals, which includes: rabbits, goats, guinea pigs, donkeys, sheep, chickens and our Shetland Pony, Woggle.